MaskingTechnology/jitar/documentation/06_building_applications.md

 One of the application types that suits Jitar very well are full stack applications.
 These applications span the whole stack from the client to the server and back.
 This means that the application can be used as a web application, desktop application or mobile application.

 Because Jitar is framework agnostic, it can be used with any framework or library.
 For our example application we will use [React](https://reactjs.org/){:target="_blank"} as a client framework and [MongoDB](https://www.mongodb.com/){:target="_blank"} as a database.
 Jitar will handle the communication between the client and the server, so we don't need an API framework like [Express](https://expressjs.com/){:target="_blank"}.
-We call this the the **ReMoJi** stack :-)
+We call this the **ReMoJi** stack :-)

 Time to dive in!
 The example is a simple contact list.
 We've excluded some files for brevity, but the full code can be found on [GitHub](https://github.com/MaskingTechnology/jitar){:target="_blank"}.

 Let's start with setting up the client.
-For the example we want to keep things simple, so we use a CDN for importing React.
+To keep things simple, we use a CDN for importing React.

 {:.filename}
 src/index.html